Passenger railroad car: 1950–present: High-technology advancements

-Another type of tilting train that is seeing widespread use across Europe is the Pendolino.
+Another type of tilting train widely used across Europe is the Pendolino.
 These trains, built by Fiat Ferroviaria (now owned by Alstom), are in regular service in Italy, Portugal, Slovenia, Finland, Czech Republic and the United Kingdom.
-Using tilting trains, railroads are able to run passenger trains over the same tracks at higher speeds than would otherwise be possible.
+Using tilting trains, railroads can run passenger trains over the same tracks at higher speeds than would otherwise be possible.

-Amtrak continued to push the development of U.S.-designed passenger equipment even when the market demand didn't support it, ordering a number of new passenger locomotive and car types in the 1980s and 1990s.
-However, by 2000 Amtrak went to European manufacturers for the Amtrak Cascades (Talgo) and Acela Express trains, their premier services.
+Amtrak continued to push the development of U.S.-designed passenger equipment even when the market demand didn't support it, ordering many new passenger locomotives and car types in the 1980s and 1990s.
+However, by 2000, Amtrak had turned to European manufacturers for the Amtrak Cascades (Talgo) and Acela Express trains, its premier services.
 These trains use new designs and are made to operate as coherent "trainsets".

-High-speed trains are made up of cars from a single manufacturer and usually of a uniform design (although the dining car on the German ICE 1 has a dome).
-In the 1960s and 1970s countries around the world started to develop trains capable of traveling in the 150–200 mph range, to rival air travel.
-One of the first was France's TGV which entered service in 1981.
+High-speed trains are composed of cars from a single manufacturer and usually have a uniform design (although the dining car on the German ICE 1 has a dome).
+In the 1960s and 1970s, countries around the world began developing trains capable of traveling at 150–200 mph to rival air travel.
+One of the first was France's TGV, which entered service in 1981.
 By 2000, Western Europe's major cities (London, Paris, Brussels, Amsterdam, Geneva, Berlin, Rome, etc.) were connected by high-speed rail service.

-Often tilting and high-speed cars are left in "trainsets" throughout their service.
-For example, articulated cars cannot be uncoupled without special equipment because the individual cars share trucks.
+Often, tilting and high-speed cars are left in "trainsets" throughout their service.
+For example, articulated cars cannot be uncoupled without special equipment because the individual cars are coupled to a single truck.
 This gives modern trains a smooth, coherent appearance because all the cars and often the engines share a similar design and paint scheme.

 Car types

-Traditionally the passenger car can be split into a number of distinct types.
+Traditionally, the passenger car can be divided into several distinct types.